& Stay in Touch

 Do you write about true events?

-My novels include cases inspired by real events.
-I'll reflect on a case and wonder what if she got angry instead of scared, or what if this person lived instead of died, or what if the perpetrator got his just desserts?
+My novels sometimes include cases inspired by real events.
+I'll reflect on a case or hear about one a detective handled, and I'll wonder what if she got angry instead of scared, or what if this person lived instead of died, or what if the perpetrator got his just desserts?
 Then, I go with it.
 I write like a magpie, picking up (stealing, if you insist) random things from everywhere and everyone to create characters, scenes and themes.
 A guy drinks root beer with breakfast?
 Stealing that.
 A college student brings her ferret to class, tucked away in her backpack?
 That'll show up in a book eventually.

 Are the characters in your books based on real people?